nplutt/pydantic-remote-config/README.md

 #### AWS

-The AWS config class supports specifying an aws region to run requests in.
+The AWS config class supports specifying an aws region to fetch configuration from.
 Note that this will override the default aws region configured on the machine or boto3.

 ```python
 from pydantic_remote_config.aws import SecretsManager, SSMParam